Kate Marchessault

 Contemporary Forms

 Scott is an Oakland, CA / Philadelphia, PA / Biddeford, ME-based performer, choreographer, and educator.
-He co-directs dance and video installation company, Subcircle (www.subcircle.org) and Subcircle Artist Residency (www.subcircleresidency.squarespace.com) in Biddeford, ME.
+He co-directs the dance and video installation company, Subcircle (www.subcircle.org) and Subcircle Artist Residency (www.subcircleresidency.squarespace.com) in Biddeford, ME.
 Scott holds theater/dance degrees from Dickenson College (BA) and Sierra Nevada College (MFA) and has taught all levels of Modern Dance and the Senior Seminar class at Temple University in Philadelphia from 2013-2017, in addition to serving as a guest teaching artist at many universities including University of the Arts, Drexel University, Swarthmore College, Richard Stockton College, Dickinson College, Muhlenberg College, West Chester University. https://www.scottmcpheeters.com/

 Alycia Miner